Jacob Summerlin Jr.: Donations in Bartow and Orlando

-In 1867, Summerlin donated 120 acres (0.5 km²) of the Blount homestead land in the present-day town of Bartow: for an institution of learning (aptly named the Summerlin Institute, now called Bartow High School, founded 1887), 40 acre for establishment of a county seat, and 20 acre for each of the town's two churches (Methodist and Baptist).
-He also personally donated $1100.00 for construction of Bartow's first two-story building which housed the Masonic lodge and school.
+In 1867, Summerlin donated 120 acres (0.5 km²) of the Blount homestead land in the present-day town of Bartow for an institution of learning (then named the Summerlin Institute, now called Bartow High School, founded 1887), 40 acre for establishment of a county seat, and 20 acre for each of the town's two churches (Methodist and Baptist).
+He also personally donated $1100 for construction of Bartow's first two-story building, which housed the Masonic lodge and school.

-Summerlin also owned land in Orange County where he opened the Summerlin Hotel.
+Summerlin also owned land in Orange County, where he opened the Summerlin Hotel.
 When Orlando's wooden courthouse burned in 1868, there was pressure to move the county seat to the then-larger town of Sanford.
-It had been located nearby in Enterprise across the river from Sanford before 1857.
-General Henry Sanford was particularly involved in lobbying for the move to Sanford and offered free land for the new courthouse during a public meeting of the County Commission in 1875.
+The county seat had been located nearby in Enterprise across the river from Sanford before 1857.
+General Henry Sanford was particularly involved in lobbying for the move to Sanford, and offered free land for the new courthouse during a public meeting of the County Commission in 1875.
 Summerlin sat in the packed audience during Sanford's offer.
-Legend has it that as Sanford finished speaking, Summerlin rose to his feet and asked if he was done, Sanford replied "I have".
+Legend has it that as Sanford finished speaking, Summerlin rose to his feet and asked if he was done; Sanford replied, "I have".

 The county accepted his offer and repaid him over a 10-year period.
-Later that year, Orlando became incorporated with a population of 85; on August 4, Jacob Summerlin sat on the first Orlando City Council acting as Council president.
+Later that year, Orlando became incorporated with a population of 85.
+On August 4, Summerlin sat on the first Orlando City Council, acting as council president.

-It was also Summerlin who donated a large tract of land in order for a fine park to be established in Orlando.
-In 1883, Summerlin came to a city council meeting and offered the land around the lake on the condition that it be beautified and turned into a park.
+Summerlin also donated a large tract of land in order for a fine park to be established in Orlando.
+In 1883, he came to a city council meeting and offered the land around the lake, on the condition that it be beautified and turned into a park.
 He also required that the city plant trees and put a "driveway" around the lake.
-To ensure that the city followed through the stipulations of the donation, Summerlin put reverter clauses in the contract to allow his heirs to reclaim the property if the city failed in its obligations.
+To ensure that the city followed these stipulations, Summerlin put reverter clauses in the contract to allow his heirs to reclaim the property if the city failed in its obligations.
 That park is still maintained to his orders of it being kept beautiful.
-His son Judge Robert L Summerlin, mayor of Orlando named Lake Eola Lake Eola, after a fiancée, who died before they could marry.
+His son, Judge Robert L Summerlin, mayor of Orlando, named Lake Eola after his fiancée, who died before they could marry.